Bad Solenoid In Your Golf Cart? Here’s How To Test And Fix It

 Conclusion

-Solenoids are one of the cheaper components to replace on a golf cart, and it is a great idea to have at least one on hand in your work area.
+Solenoids are inexpensive to replace on golf carts.
+It’s smart to keep one nearby while working.
 You can find a variety of replacement solenoids for your particular model on Amazon.